 Secure download systems rely on generating a unique download link for each user when they purchase your documents online.
 They often combine this with a password protected file, and the user is given the download link and password after purchase.

-However once the user has downloaded the file and has the password to open it, they can then share these with others.
+However, once the user has downloaded the file and has the password to open it, they can then share these with others.

-- Document encryption to prevent unauthorized access
+- Document encryption to prevent unauthorized access and lock use to machines

 - Public key technology rather than passwords